cevoaustralia/cevo-shopping-demo/README.md

 <br/>
 <br/>

 The above image is of the checkout screen, where it shows the items in the cart, the quantities and total price.
-The user can also change the quantity of items in the cart, and the total price will be updated accordingly.
-There is also a checkout button there, however don't worry you won't need a credit card (and you won't get your pizza either).
+The shopper can also change the quantity of items in the cart, and the total price will be updated accordingly.
+There is also a checkout button there, however don't worry you won't need a credit card (but you won't get your pizza either).

 <br/>
 <br/>